-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact UTILITIES AND SERVICE SYSTEMS Would the project: a) Require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage systems, whereby the construction or relocation would cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry, and multiple dry years? \boxtimes
+Potentially Less than Less Than No Significant Impact Significant with Significant Impact impaot Mitigation Impact Incorporated • APPC C AL CC C C C C Mitigation: No mitigation is required.
+Manufacture Manufacture Is a substant of Monitoring: No monitoring is required.
+LITH ITIES AND SERVICE SYSTEMS.
+Would the project: UTILITIES AND SERVICE SYSTEMS Would the project: 40.
+Water $\boxtimes$ a) Require or result in the relocation or construction of new or expanded water, wastewater treatment, or storm water drainage systems, whereby the construction or relocation would cause significant environmental effects? b) Have sufficient water supplies available to serve $\boxtimes$ the project and reasonably foreseeable future development Ш Ш Ш during normal, dry, and multiple dry years?